ContainerSSH/containerssh.github.io/docs/reference/kuberun.md

 ### Creating a service account

-When deploying ContainerSSH with a Kubernetes backend you should never an admin account for interacting with a Kubernetes cluster.
+When deploying ContainerSSH with a Kubernetes backend you should never use an admin account for interacting with a Kubernetes cluster.
 ContainerSSH can run inside the same Kubernetes cluster or it can run as a standalone.
 When deploying inside the same Kubernetes cluster it is strongly recommended that ContainerSSH runs in a different namespace as the guest pods ContainerSSH launches.

-The setup below assumes you are creating a service account in the `default` namespace and the ContainerSSH pods will run in the `containerssh-guests` namespace
+The setup below assumes you are creating a service account in the `default` namespace and the ContainerSSH pods will run in the `containerssh-guests` namespace.

 First, we need to create the service account.
 The following fragment can be applied with `kubectl apply -f`: